 I came across this great tool for setting goals for the new year called the Wheel of Life or Life Balance Wheel.
-There are seven areas of your life including financial goals, physical goals, and spiritual goals for in the new year.
-There seem to be a lot of great versions of this out there so I decided to create my own with the focus on the eight most important areas I want to focus.
+There are seven areas of your life including financial goals, physical goals, and spiritual goals for the new year.
+There seem to be a lot of great versions of this out there so I decided to create my own with the focus on the eight most important areas I want to focus on.
 The wheel looks like this:

 Wheel Of Life

 Would you like to make a deeper connection to your higher being, whomever that may be?
 How in tune are you with your beliefs?

 Are you where you would like to be in your financial life?
 Could there be improvements made in the handling of your money?
 Are you willing to get aggressive this year?

 How is your social life?
 Are there friends you haven’t seen in a while and keep “meaning to” get together with but don’t?
 Do you spend more time on Social Media than with real people?